 Just put a small spoonful of normal salt into a cup of quite hot water, and then take a small mouthful.
 Swish it forcefully around the sore gum, to wash out any food debris that might be packed in there, and then spit out.

-I think the best non-prescription painkiller is one that contains ibuprofen.
-For a bad toothache, you could take 800mg every six hours, BUT only for a day or so.
-Then you need to cut the dose in half.
+I think the best non-prescription painkiller is a combination of ibuprofen and Paracetamol (Acetaminofen or Tylenol).
+For a bad toothache, you can take 600mg of Ibuprofen WITH 1000mg Acetominofen (two extra-strength Tylenol) every six hours, BUT only for a day or so.

 For prescription painkillers, you will need to see a doctor or dentist; they will be able to examine you and recommend the best painkiller for your particular situation.